-I knew there must be others like me, with physical challenges, who could benefit from learning Adaptive Yoga.
+I knew there must be others like me, with physical challenges, who could benefit from learning Adaptive Yoga and inclusive mindful practices.
 My search led to Accessible Yoga and the First Accessible Yoga Conference (AYC) in Santa Barbara, California.

 Attending the 2015 Accessible Yoga Conference was life changing.
 It also ignited my passion to teach.
 I eventually enrolled in a 200-hour teacher training program.
 Completing my YogaWorks Registered Yoga Training (RYT200) inspired me to seek additional training.
 I completed Accessible Yoga Certification with Jivana Heyman, Barre Training with Jessa Voos, a teaching mentorship with Alexandria Crow, Yoga For All Certification with Dianne Bondy and Amber Karnes, and Matthew Sanford's Mind Body Solutions Opening Yoga Instructor Certification.

 I’ve met many compassionate guides along the path, and I’m grateful for their wisdom.
-It fuels my commitment to Adaptive Yoga.
+It fuels my commitment to Adaptive Yoga and mindful practice.

-If yoga teaches us anything it’s self acceptance and trust of our inner selves.
-For me, yoga is not about the poses; it’s more about paying attention to my body, bringing awareness, and gaining inner strength.
+If inclusive mindful practice teaches us anything, it’s about self acceptance and learning to trust our inner selves.
+For me, it’s more about paying attention to my body, bringing awareness, and gaining inner strength.

 In the end, I see yoga and mindfulness as a personal, noncompetitive experience—a transforming path to self awareness.
 I encourage my students to let their inner wisdom guide their practice.
 The beauty of this work is that everyone’s practice is individual and unique.
 Tapping into this awareness can change lives.

-Discovering yoga has brought my life full circle: being an Adaptive Yoga Teacher makes me feel like a choreographer again.
-I make up poses and I’m free to explore mindful movement, mindful breathing and mindful journal writing…it’s a wonderful adventure that keeps me centered.
+Discovering this work has brought my life full circle: I feel like a choreographer again because I feel free to explore mindful movement, mindful breathing and mindful journal writing…it’s a wonderful adventure that keeps me centered.

-As I continue my journey, my heart-based mission is to encourage anyone—no matter size, shape, or physical challenge—to try yoga.
+As I continue my journey, my heart-based mission is to encourage anyone—no matter size, shape, or physical challenge—to try inclusive mindful practices.

 Developing this practice changed my life.
 I know it will do the same for you.

 THIS ARTICLE WAS ORIGINALLY SHARED AT YOGA INTERNATIONAL AND HAS BEEN CROSS POSTED WITH PERMISSION.
 SEE ORIGINAL ARTICLE HERE.

 Copyright © 2021 Yogi Able - Yoga For Everyone - All Rights Reserved.